ghostbsd/documentation/source/user/installation-guide/troubleshooting.md

 ## The live system does not reach a graphical desktop environment.

-### GhostBSD automated configuration of X.Org does not support some dual-GPU configurations.
+### GhostBSD automated configuration does not support some dual-GPU configurations.

 Symptoms may include:

 - _Setting up (Intel DRM)..
 Please wait.._ -- on screen, no progress beyond this line
 - a mostly black screen -- a white rectangle in the upper left corner, with a pointer that can not be moved.

-Auto-config may fail with, for example:
+Auto-config (kernel modules, other graphics drivers, X.Org) may fail with, for example:

 - computers that support [NVIDIA Optimus](https://en.wikipedia.org/wiki/Nvidia_Optimus)
 - some dual-GPU Macs.